EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/README.md

 ### Time Series Analysis and Non-Linear Regression
-&nbsp; &nbsp; In order to show how relevent Twiiter is as a platform for the front line workers to express thenselves, in special during the pandemic, our team deleloped a time series analysis for the tweets that we gathered.
+&nbsp; &nbsp; In order to show how relevent Twiiter is as a platform for the front line workers to express themselves, in special during the pandemic, our team developed a time series analysis for the tweets that we gathered.
 The first time series analysis was about the ammount of tweets tweeeted, starting from the oldest tweet we gathered up to the newest one.
 Followed by a forecast for the next 6 months.

 <img src = "https://raw.githubusercontent.com/EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/main/Images/Time%20series%20tweets%20dec.jpeg">

 <img src = "https://raw.githubusercontent.com/EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/main/Images/Time%20series%20tweets%20pred.jpeg">

-&nbsp; &nbsp; This time series analysis is evenmore insithful than the previous ones.
+&nbsp; &nbsp; This time series analysis is even more insightful than the previous ones.
 The time series takes into account the number of accounts created over the time.
 Followed by a forecast of the next 6 months.
-As we can observe in the year of 2020 there was a boom of accounts created among the fron line workers.
+As we can observe in the year of 2020 there was a boom of accounts created among the front line workers.

 <img src = "https://raw.githubusercontent.com/EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/main/Images/Time%20series%20accounts%20dec.jpeg">